 Although tubing is still the most popular river activity luckily this is not your only option.
 If tubing is not your thing but you’d still like to experience the scenic views from the Nam Song River you can either go kayaking or rent a long-tail boat.

-Many tour companies offer kayak or boat rentals across the city, basically you just need to walk around the streets and choose one you like.
+Many tour companies offer kayak or boat rentals across the city, basically, you just need to walk around the streets and choose the one you like.
 If you don’t have the time for searching you can also ask your hotel to arrange a rental for you or you can book a guided tour online.

 10. Try the local Lao cuisine

 The menu is composed of 5 different dishes served at the same time.
-Although the menu contains fish and meat, if you’re a vegetarian they can offer you another types of dishes to try like tofu or stir-fry vegetables.
+Although the menu contains fish and meat, if you’re a vegetarian they can offer you other types of dishes to try like tofu or stir-fry vegetables.

-If you’re planning to eat at the Restaurant du Crabe d’Or I highly recommend to book a table in advance.
-Since this is the top rated restaurant in Vang Vieng it fills up quickly in the evenings.
+If you’re planning to eat at the Restaurant du Crabe d’Or I highly recommend booking a table in advance.
+Since this is the top-rated restaurant in Vang Vieng it fills up quickly in the evenings.

 If you have any questions feel free to leave a comment below or send me an email, I always love helping you out!
-Would you like to add something to the list about the best things to do in Vang Vieng?
+Would you like to add something to the list of the best things to do in Vang Vieng?
 Let me know in the comments!